tmux-python/libtmux/README.rst

 libtmux is the tool behind `tmuxp`_, a tmux workspace manager in python.

-it builds upon tmux' `target`_ and `formats`_ to create an object mappings to traverse, inspect and interact with live tmux sesssions.
+it builds upon tmux's `target`_ and `formats`_ to create an object mapping to traverse, inspect and interact with live tmux sessions.

 view the `documentation`_ homepage,  `API`_ information and `architectural details`_.